PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 If your device is connected to a network with a DHCP server using Ethernet, then it automatically connects to that network.
 Otherwise, follow [the instructions](setting-up-wifi-in-mbed-linux-os.html) for setting up Wi-Fi in MBL.

-### Check whether the device has connected to Pelion Device Management
+### Verifying that the device is connected to Device Management

 While the device boots into MBL, `mbl-cloud-client` should automatically start and connect to Pelion.
 You can check whether it has connected by:
 * Checking the device status on the [Device Managmenent Portal](https://portal.mbedcloud.com/).<!--I will need to add the images in our publishing format-->